-If you’ve ever hobbled home with blisters after a long day walking or a night partying in uncomfortable shoes, you’ll know the unpleasant pain they bring.
-And while they can be unavoidable at times, there are ways to deal with the pain and prevent future ones from forming.
+If you’ve ever hobbled home with blisters after a long day walking or a night partying in uncomfortable shoes, you’ll know the unpleasant pain they can bring.
+And while they can be unavoidable at times, there are ways to help deal with the pain and prevent future ones from forming.

 What are blisters?